 The second large-scale dataset considered in this study is the NOAA Extended Reanalysis Sea Surface Temperature version 3b (ERSST, Smith and Reynolds, 2003; Smith et al., 2008).
 This reanalysis is a global monthly sea surface temperature reanalysis, available at a 2.0° spatial resolution since the 1 January 1854.
-This reanalysis
+This reanalysis is derived from the Comprehensive Ocean-Atmosphere Dataset release 2 (COADS, Woodruff et al., 1998) with missing data filled in by statistical methods.
+Like 20CR, this version does not use satellite data to avoid homogeneity biases.

-ERSST provides the Sea Surface Temperature (SST) predictor used in the stepwise 5 selection (see Sect.
+ERSST provides the SST predictor used in the stepwise selection (see Sect.
 3.3).
-A linear interpolation of the monthly means is considered to derive time series at the daily time step required by the method.
+A spline interpolation of the monthly means is considered to derive time series at the daily time step required by the downscaling method.